 The American University Alumni Awards are the highest honors presented by the AU Alumni Association on an annual basis.
 Selected through a highly competitive process, each recipient has made a lasting impact on society and on AU through outstanding professional, philanthropic, or volunteer accomplishments.

 Awards are presented during an annual celebration hosted during All-American Weekend.
-Nominations are accepted during the spring of each year.
+The deadline for nominations is April 15, 2018.

 Neil Kerwin Alumni Achievement Award

 Renamed in 2016 to commemorate the successes of AU's first alumni president, the Neil Kerwin Alumni Achievement Award recognizes alumni who have distinguished themselves through their professional accomplishments.

 The Alumni Recognition Award recognizes alumni who inspire the world around them through service to the community or a philanthropic mission.

 The Alumni Eagle Award recognizes alumni who have rendered outstanding service to the University and/or the Alumni Association.

 The Rising Star Award recognizes young alumni (those who received their degrees within the last 10 years) who are already making significant contributions to greater society through professional or philanthropic work.

 - Each recipient must have attained notable achievement or made a lasting contribution in his or her professional, philanthropic, or voluntary endeavors.

 - Each recipient must have earned a degree from American University.

 - Each recipient is expected to attend the awards ceremony to accept his or her award, except in extraordinary circumstances.